m1ndflay3r/zpu/README.md

     Q: What is this?

-A: A processor emulator using a custom ISA, that I'm slowly banging out over time.
+A processor emulator using a custom ISA, that I'm slowly banging out over time.

     Q: Why is this?

-A: Like many of my projects, this exists to hone my programming skills as well as further my understanding of CS as a whole.
+Like many of my projects, this exists to hone my programming skills as well as further my understanding of CS as a whole.

     Q: Are you aware there's obvious areas your code could be made shorter?

-A: Yes.
+Yes.
 This project is a bit of a challenge for me, and I find it easier on my brain to follow the code flow the way it is.

     Q: Does this have any practical use-cases?

-A: ¯\_(ツ)_/¯
+¯\_(ツ)_/¯